 Summer School in Lyon

-The aim of the IARC Summer School is to stimulate research in cancer epidemiology by improving scientific knowledge and developing skills among researchers worldwide.
-Special consideration is given to countries with limited resources for the control of chronic diseases, including cancer.
-By helping to develop local expertise in cancer epidemiology and by strengthening research institutions through international collaborations, IARC aims to enhance cancer prevention.
+The aim of the IARC Summer School is to stimulate research in cancer epidemiology and cancer prevention by improving scientific knowledge and developing skills among researchers worldwide.
+Special attention is given to countries where resources for the control of chronic diseases in general and cancer in particular are limited.
+By helping to develop local expertise and by strengthening research institutions through international collaborations, IARC aims to enhance cancer prevention.

-Practical sessions and demonstrations will make use of widely available software (e.g. CanReg5).
-IARC is committed to assisting participants in obtaining such software for use in their home institute.
+Practical sessions and demonstration exercises will make use of widely available software (i.e. Canreg5).
+IARC is committed to assisting participants with obtaining such software for use in their home institute.